 Access our free probate checklist.
 Instantly access now

-Probate fees in California are determined by probate code 10800 & 10810, read on to discover the costs associated with Probate in California.
+Probate fees in California are determined by probate code 10800 & 10810.
+Learn how these fees are calculated and what costs to expect when handling an estate in 2025

 California probate fees

-In California, Probate Attorney fees and Executor commissions are determined by California Probate Code §10800 & 10810 and are based on the gross value of the estate.
+In California, probate attorney fees and executor commissions are determined by California Probate Code §10800 & 10810 and are based on the gross value of the estate, meaning debts are NOT subtracted when determining the fee

-As of 2024, the statutory attorney and executor probate fees in California are as follows:
+As of 2025, the statutory probate fees in California are:

 Important to note: